googlemaps-samples/ios-maps-3d-sdk-samples/README.md

 ## Contributing.

-We are not accepting contributions at this time.
+We are happy to accept contributions in accordance with the [Contributions policy](CONTRIBUTING.md).

 ## Terms of Service